Urmia University: Westminster Medical College (1879–1915)

-Urmia University is founded in the location of Westminster Medical College (also known for its affiliated Westminster Hospital) which was established by Joseph Plumb Cochran in 1879 in the city of Urmia.
-The Westminster Medical College is considered as the first attempt to establish a higher education institution in Urmia.
-Cochran, an American citizen who was born in Urmia to Presbyterian missionary parents, and he spent his entire professional life in developing the medical college and hospital in Urmia.
-The website of Urmia University credits attempts of Cochran for "lowering the infant mortality rate in the region".
+Urmia University was founded on the site of the New Westminster Medical College (also known for its affiliated Old Westminster Hospital) which was established by Joseph Cochran in 1879.
+The Westminster Medical College was the first attempt to establish a higher education institution in Urmia.
+Cochran, an American citizen born in Urmia to Presbyterian missionary parents, spent his entire professional life developing it.
+The Urmia University website credits Cochran with "lowering the infant mortality rate in the region".
 Cochran also established the first modern Western hospital in Iran.